 - The cost of dialysis can be substantial.
 We recommend calling customer service to find in-network providers. - If you have end-stage renal disease (ESRD), you may be eligible for Medicare.
 We recommend that you enroll in Medicare as soon as possible if you are eligible.
-This will reduce your costs substantially. - Medicare has a waiting period, generally the first 90 days after dialysis starts.
+This will reduce your costs substantially. - When covered dialysis services are provided by an out-of-network provider in a county in Washington state where no in-network providers are available, the in-network cost shares will apply. - Medicare has a waiting period, generally the first 90 days after dialysis starts.
 Medicare doesn't start covering any of your costs until after that waiting period. - As soon as you are enrolled in Medicare Part B, Premera Blue Cross HMO will pay your Medicare Part B premiums.
 Premera Blue Cross HMO will continue to pay these premiums for as long as you are enrolled in this plan and eligible for Medicare due to ESRD.

 What is covered?
 What is the limit?
 What will I pay?
-In-network Out-of-network During Medicare's waiting period (ESRD) No limit Deductible, then 20% coinsurance Not covered After Medicare's waiting period (ESRD) No limit No charge Not covered
+In-network Out-of-network During Medicare's waiting period (ESRD) No limit Deductible, then 30% coinsurance Not covered After Medicare's waiting period (ESRD) No limit No charge Not covered

-What services are included? • Dialysis treatments in an outpatient setting or in your home.
-Related benefit information • See Prescription Drugs for medications for use after you leave the dialysis facility.
+What services are included? • Dialysis treatments in an outpatient facility or hospital setting or in your home.
+Related benefit • See Prescription Drugs for medications for use after you leave the dialysis facility. information See How Providers Affect Your Costs for information about when out-of-network providers are covered.
+See Allowed Amount in Important Plan Information.